Rural Route Contributor Guidelines 2023

-We accept submissions of stories and photographs from anyone in or closely connected to our readership area.
-We aim to cover a broad cross-section of stories by a variety of writers that would interest our rural population.
+We accept story and photo submissions from anyone in, around, or closely connected to our readership area.
+We aim to cover a broad cross-section of stories by a variety of writers that interest our rural population.
 We appreciate every submission and read every story, but we cannot guarantee publication of all submissions.

 Send articles, photographs, letters, and story ideas for consideration by e-mail to email@example.com